CrazyWolf13/CrazyWolf13/README.md

 I like experimenting with cloud services, and I use Cloudflare for DNS management and AWS for various projects:

-As my Mail Provier I'm happily using Proton :)
+As my Mail Provider I'm happily using Proton :)

 ![Cloud](https://go-skill-icons.vercel.app/api/icons?i=cloudflare,aws,proton)